NHSDigital/rap-community-of-practice/R/01_intro_to_git.md

 ii.
 Type ```git add <filename>``` to stage your changes.
 Or ```git add .``` to simply stage all changes automatically (use with caution).

 iii.
 Type ```git status``` to see the file modifications now have a green colour.
-This means that git add was succesfull.
+This means that Git add was succesfull.

 iv.
 Type ```git commit -m "your commit message here"``` to commit these changes.